 1) Norovirus cannot be treated with antibiotics.
 This is because antibiotics work to fight bacteria and not viruses.

-2) Drink plenty of fluids to prevent dehydration.
-It occurs because your body is losing water and salts from vomiting and diarrhoea, so it is important to drink plenty of fluids to avoid this.
+2) Vomiting and diarrhoea causes your body to lose water and salts, which can lead to dehydration, so it is important to drink plenty of fluids to prevent this.
 Elderly individuals, young children and those with weakened immune systems are more likely to develop more severe symptoms which last longer and are therefore most at risk of becoming dehydrated and needing treatment.